kkgthb/Salesforce-Flow-Apex-Defined-Data-Types-Examples/README.md

 System.assert(FALSE, YesNoGenerator.getYesNo()[0]);
 ```

-You're expecting an error message with a random city, something along the lines of:
+You're expecting an error message with a Yes/No/Maybe and a GIF URL; something along the lines of:

 ```
 Line: 1, Column: 1